ethanpalm/ethanpalm/README.md

 ## Hello there

-I'm Ethan and I work on the Documentation team at GitHub.
+I'm Ethan and I write the docs at [Mintlify](https://mintlify.com).